2019: CJ charges judges to conclude political cases

 2019: CJ charges judges to conclude political cases— 18th September 2018

-“It is extremely important that all political cases that may affect any of the parties which are still pending in any of our courts be concluded…” Godwin Tsa, Abuja The Chief Judge of the Federal High Court, Justice Abdul Kafarati, has tasked judges of the court to fast-track hearing of political cases pending before them….
+Godwin Tsa, Abuja The Chief Judge of the Federal High Court, Justice Abdul Kafarati, has tasked judges of the court to fast track the hearing of political cases that are pending before them.
+Justice Abdu-Kafarati gave the charge, on Monday, at the occasion of the special court session to herald the commencement of the court’s…

 -